0xInfection/Awesome-WAF/README.md

 <a/onmouseover[\x0b]=location='\x6A\x61\x76\x61\x73\x63\x72\x69\x70\x74\x3A\x61\x6C\x65\x72\x74\x28\x30\x29\x3B'>pwn3d
 ```

-### HTTP Header Spoofing:
+### Request Header Spoofing:
 #### Method:
 - The target is to fool the WAF/server into believing it was from their internal network.
 - Adding some spoofed headers to represent the internal network, does the trick.

 #### Technique:
 - With each request some set of headers are to be added simultaneously thus spoofing the origin.
-- The upstream proxy/WAF will misinterpret believing the request was from their internal network, and lets our gory payload through.
+- The upstream proxy/WAF misinterprets the request was from their internal network, and lets our gory payload through.

 Some common headers used:
 ```